 Home inspections in Kansas City happen within a 10 day inspection period once you place an offer on a home.
 When working with a real estate agent, they will guide and manage you through the home inspection process.
 Real estate agents will be able to help you better understand any questions you might have during a home inspection, and better bridge the gap between the sometimes intimidating real estate industry and you, the home buyer.

 As a home buyer, it’s on you to find and hire your home inspector.
 At Metro Property Inspection, we have a personal relationship with most real estate agents in the Kansas City market, so they will also be able to help guide you in your home inspector search if you so choose.
 Be careful choosing your home inspector though.
 Because home inspectors are not federally regulated, it is easy to hire an uneducated and unqualified home inspector, which can be a poor investment as well as cost you valuable finances down the road due to not having a quality report on your new home.

 Metro Property Inspection works diligently to continue training and educating our home inspectors, to ensure they are always the best at what they do.
-All of Metro Property Inspection’s home inspectors are also certified through the American Home Inspector’s Training organization, the American Society of Home Inspectors (ASHI), and Certified Inspection Experts through InterNACHI.
+All of Metro Property Inspection’s home inspectors are licensed to do pest inspections and certified to do mold and radon testing.

 We also encourage all potential home buyers to learn what kind of report they will receive when hiring a home inspection company because the quality and depth can vary.
 At Metro Property Inspection, all of our reports are digital and interactive.
 They include links to our extensive video library, where we further help guide new homeowners in how to best care for and repair any observations we report on in your new home.